-Participants and legally authorized representatives are informed of their rights during the application process, and are reminded of those rights at least once every six months.
-They should know their rights, and should be exercising those rights while they are receiving services.
+Case managers are responsible for informing participants and legally authorized representatives of their rights during the application process, and throughout the year at team meetings and during home visits.
+Participants should know their rights, and should be exercising those rights while they are receiving services.
 Providers shall not intimidate, threaten, coerce, discriminate against, or take retaliatory action against an individual who exercises their rights.
 Retaliatory acts are also prohibited by any provider type if a participant, legally authorized representative, case manager or provider, or other plan of care team member files a complaint or incident, or is involved in an investigation resulting from a complaint or incident report.